-There are some changes from Year 3 of the Ten Year Plan for the Solid Waste activity over the coming year.
+There are some changes from Year 3 of the Ten Year Plan proposed for the Solid Waste activity over the coming year.
 The changes are largely due to Council receiving less income for waste due to a reduction in waste volumes associated with the downturn in the economy.
-Council has reduced the costs incurred in the waste activity to reduce the need to increase general rates to fill some of the shortfall in funding.
-To fund the remainder of the shortfall Council is introducing a tiered system for commercially collected waste, and an increase in the refuse/recycling targeted rate (refer to the Schedule of Charges and the Funding Impact Statement for details).
+Council is planning to reduce the costs incurred in the waste activity to reduce the need to increase general rates to fill the shortfall in funding.